27 Oct Differences Between CBD vs THC: Do you need THC in your CBD supplement?

 How does CBD work in the body?

-If THC were the perfect puzzle pieces to the receptor-signal system, CBD would be the “close enough” match.
+If THC were the perfect puzzle pieces to the receptor signal system, CBD would be the “close enough” match.
 THC fits perfectly with its receptor.
 CBD, however, sits imperfectly inside of the CB1 receptors and instead acts as an antagonist, effectively blocking THC from binding to those sites.
-For those consuming cannabis plants with higher levels of THC, the CBD would in effect reduce the total strength of that specific strain.

-Now that you have learned the differences between CBD and THC, it’s time to learn about the differences between Hemp and Marijuana.
+Now that you have learned the differences between CBD vs THC, it’s time to learn about the differences between Hemp and Marijuana.

 It has been suggested that the cannabinoids in cannabis work best when they interact with your body as a group, along with the terpenes, flavonoids, and other chemical components found naturally in the plant.
 This is commonly called the entourage effect.

 The entourage effect is one of the key principles to healthy living.
 How come?
-Just as you don’t only eat one kind of food or vegetable your body will respond best to a full exposure of cannabinoids.
+Just as you don’t only eat one kind of food, your body will respond best to a full exposure of cannabinoids.
 Biology tends to respond best when there’s a full palette for it to interact with.

 Pure CBD hemp oil contains a number of different cannabinoids at varying levels as well as all the other natural components of the hemp plant.
 This allows the body to process the hemp oil as it would the complete hemp plant.

-Many of HempMeds® CBD oil products feature full-spectrum hemp oil that includes all the same constituents as the hemp plant itself, providing the varied cannabinoids the entourage effect needs to be effective.
-When you’re inside the shop.
-A common first-time purchase is our Blue Label RSHO™.
-That’s a good place to start if you’re trying CBD for the first time.
+Many of HempMeds® CBD oil products feature full spectrum CBD oil that includes all the same constituents as the hemp plant itself, providing the varied cannabinoids the entourage effect needs to be effective, as well as terpenes, flavonoids, and essential vitamins and minerals.

 You’re probably read or heard the term ‘full spectrum’ when researching cannabis.
 All it means is that the entirety of the plant’s compounds was preserved during processing.
-We’ll use our Blue, Green, and Gold Label RSHO as an example to explain it.
-We’ll start with the
+We’ll use our Blue, Green, and Gold Label RSHO™ as an example to explain it.

-Our Special Blend is our strongest offering for both full spectrum and high-CBD content.
+RSHO™ Special Blend is our strongest offering for both full spectrum and high CBD content.
 In it, we combine several decarboxylated oils into one so you get the best of both worlds.
-Think of it like a CBD ‘fruit medley’ of cannabinoids and terpenoids.
-Every once in a while, we’ll send you promotions when a CBD sale is live.
-If you’d like to get updates, join our mailing list.

-However, it is also possible to create CBD products like RSHO-X™ that are completely THC-free for those customers looking to avoid even trace levels of THC.
+However, it is also possible to create CBD products like RSHO-X™ for those customers looking to avoid detectable amounts of THC.
 This is done by isolating the CBD from the original hemp oil.

 Like RSHO™ hemp oil, CBD isolate is extracted from non-GMO hemp using supercritical CO2.
-The CBD hemp oil is then purified using a proprietary process to filter plant material and winterized to remove excess waxes, producing a pure isolate powder with 99% CBD.
+The CBD hemp oil is then purified using a proprietary process to filter plant material and winterized to remove excess waxes, producing an isolate powder with over 99% pure CBD.
 If you’re interested to buy in bulk contact us through our wholesale page.

-Because it is completely THC-free, HempMeds® CBD isolate is safe for use by all customers, including those subject to drug screenings that check for THC.
+Because it contains non-detectable THC, HempMeds® CBD isolate is safe for use by all customers.

 Which Is Best For Me?

 Like with all our products, the ideal HempMeds® product is a personal choice.
-Many of our customers prefer the experience they get with a full-spectrum hemp oil product like our original RSHO™ or Dixie Botanicals® products.
-However, there are those who instead prefer a CBD supplement that is completely free of THC like RSHO-X™ Liquid.
+Many of our customers prefer the experience they get with a full spectrum CBD oil product like our original RSHO™ or Dixie Botanicals® products.
+However, there are those who instead prefer a CBD supplement that contains non-detectable THC like RSHO-X™ Liquid.